Server Implementations

 Access Decision

-The issuer decides which content names to grant and how to deliver keys:
+The issuer decides which content items (or scopes) to grant and how to deliver keys:

 const result = await issuer.unlock(request, {